LabVIEW-Community-CI-CD/open-source/Documentation/certifications/Streamlining-Open-Source-Contributions-and-Exam-Adjudication.md

 Below is a step-by-step summary for **Certification**:

 1. **Receive the Automated Email**
-   - Each merge triggers a message stating: “Contributor X has a new total of Y points.”
+   - Each merge triggers a message stating: “Contributor X has been attributed with Y points”

 2. **Archive or Track**
    - You can store these emails in an inbox or reference system.
    - **No immediate action** is necessary unless the user requests points for recertification.

 3. **When a Participant Requests Points**